 From camp 3 to camp 4 we first cross a broad plateau before making a rising traverse across the NE Face to camp on the ridge.

 - Ascent to Camp 3 Summit 7525m

-- Day 29 – Flight Hongde to Pokhara to Kathmandu
+- Day 29 – Drive Hongde to Besisahar (8 hours) H B

 It is vitally important that you have adequate travel insurance for your trip with Adventure Peaks.
 We recognise the complexity and variety of choice in the insurance market and know that many of you either have your own preferred insurer or have annual multi trip cover in place already.
 If this is the case, please ensure that your insurer is aware of your Adventure Peaks itinerary and can agree to cover the activities being undertaken.